 Galatians 1:15 But when it pleased God, who separated me from my mother’s womb, and called me by his grace, 16 To reveal his Son in me, that I might preach him among the heathen; immediately I conferred not with flesh and blood: 17 Neither went I up to Jerusalem to them which were apostles before me; but I went into Arabia, and returned again unto Damascus.
 18 Then after three years I went up to Jerusalem to see Peter, and abode with him fifteen days.

 In Proverbs 8:17 we read, “I love them that love me; and those that seek me early shall find me.”
 Jesus said in Matthew 5:6, “Blessed are they which do hunger and thirst after righteousness: for they shall be filled.”
-Jesus later told His disciples that what He told them in darkness, they were be able to speak in the light.
+Jesus later told His disciples that what He told them in darkness, they would be able to speak in the light.

 Most likely it was during those three years that the Lord began to reveal to Paul many deep spiritual truths.
-They were not wasted years, but years of preparation, so that when he was given the opportunity to speak he would have something significant to say.
+They were not wasted years, but years of preparation so that when he was given the opportunity to speak he would have something significant to say.

 We must learn to follow the example of Paul and value quiet, intimate time alone with God.
 Perhaps the Lord has a great ministry for you, but first He is waiting for you to purposefully set aside time to be with Him.
 Begin today find your private place and listen carefully to what the Lord has to say.